 Syabru Besi is the gateway of Langtang valley trekking.
 It is reachable after 6 hours of drive from Kathmandu.
 From Syaphrubeshi the trail swings north into the Langtang valley crossing the river several times along with oak and rhododendron forests.
 Upon reaching Langtang valley firstly, you visit Langtang village.
 Afterward, the trail moves towards Kyanjin Gompa crossing through the glacial moraine.

 Kyanjin Gompa is the last place on this trek.
 From Kyanjin Gompa, there will also be a chance to climb Kyangjin Ri (4900m), if you wish.
 This is a non-technical climb that can be done by trekkers without any previous climbing skills.
 From its top, you will get 360-degree mountain views.

 After exploration around Kyanjin Gompa, finally, you will start to trek back through the Langtang magnificent valley, until you reach Syabru Besi.
 From Syabrubesi you drive back to Kathmandu.
 All in all, this is a great trek and can be done by anybody who can walk 5-6 hours a day.
 If you are in doubt as to your level of fitness please add porters, as they will then carry your backpack.

 In summary, the major highlights of Langtang Trek are as below:

 • Enjoy a scenic drive along the bank of the Trishuli river

 • Exploring an ancient Buddhist monastery & cheese factory in Kyanjing Gompa

 • Panoramic view of Langtang Himalayan range from the top of the Kyangjin Ri/ Tsergo Ri

-• Experience interesting Tibetan style lifestyle of Tamang people
+• Experience the interesting Tibetan-style lifestyle of the Tamang people

-• Explore the Himalaya glacier nearby Kyanin Gompa
+• Explore the Himalayas glacier nearby Kyanin Gompa

 • Trek through Langtang National Park